Mayor of Pichilemu: Mayors

 To date, forty-two different individuals have served as mayor of the commune of Pichilemu.
-There have been 43 mayoralties, excluding those of acting mayors.
+There have been 44 mayoralties, excluding those of acting mayors.
 Francisco Javier Asalgado, Sergio Morales Retamal, and Carlos Echazarreta Iñiguez have served two non-consecutive terms, while Felipe Iturriaga Esquivel served for three.
-The longest term was that of Roberto Córdova Carreño, who served between December 2008 and June 2021, over twelve years.
+Roberto Córdova Carreño served three consecutive terms, then another non-consecutive term.
+Córdova has also served the longest term, between December 2008 and June 2021, over twelve years; and then again, since December 2024.
 Before Córdova, the longest term was that of José María Caro Martínez, who served eleven years until his resignation one year before his fourth term expired.
 The shortest term was that of Gustavo Parraguez Galarce, an acting mayor who served only six days between 6 December and 12 December 2008, before the city council elected Roberto Córdova Carreño as the successor of Marcelo Cabrera Martínez, who was under trial at the time.
 Excluding Parraguez Galarce, the shortest term of a mayor of Pichilemu was that of Osvaldo Sotomayor Ilabaca, which lasted a span of nine days, between 25 February and 6 March 1935.
 Only one mayor has died in office: Serafín López Lizana died after serving five months as mayor of the commune.
 Olga Maturana Espinosa is the only woman to have served as mayor.